 The school soda and vending machines are off limits to the students during the hours of 12:00 a.m. through 3:20 p.m.
 Drinks and food purchased from the machines should be kept in the commons area only.
-Food and drink are not allowed in the locker area or classrooms at any time.
 Glass bottled drinks are not allowed at school.
-Any violation of the above will result in detention(s) or inschool suspension.
+Any violation of the above could result in detention(s) or inschool suspension.